stv-vw-sozoek-seep/website/index.md

 <a href="https://campus.wu.ac.at/?campus=1&q=D4.1.208" target="_blank">Master
 Student' Room</a>.

-You can also use the Stufenraum as a common room.
+You can also use the Master Student' Room (Stufenraum) as a common room.
 Please check out the <a href="https://docs.google.com/spreadsheets/d/1EFx-UTmWcXeTw9wES8Oimnz1_04socH4mxdg0tBwAYE/edit#gid=639866271">timetable</a> and see what events are taking place there.

 <br id="Plenary"> <br>